-4 years full-time (plus optional placement year)
+4 years full-time

 AAB (full entry requirements)

-September 2019 (term dates)
+September 2023 (semester dates)

-£9,250 per year (2018/19)
+£9,250 per year

 £21,950 per year

 Your linguistics modules will help you understand the nature of language itself: how it is structured, how it has evolved, and how we use and understand it within our society.
 These modules will enable you to think critically and approach your studies from an analytical point of view.

-Ab initio German
+Ab initio core modules: